mathematic-inc/vscode-latex/README.md

 #### Formatter

-In accordance with the resolution algorithm of the formatter, the configuration file names have the following priority:
+For `latexindent`, configuration file names have the following priority:

 1. `localSettings.yaml`
 2. `latexindent.yaml`
 3. `.localSettings.yaml`
 4. `.latexindent.yaml`

+For `tex-fmt`, the configuration file name is `tex-fmt.toml`.

 #### Linter